Why Benefits Realisation is not Return on Investment!

 Therefore, if the NHS applies UK APM’s financially focused definition of a benefit (¹), how would that affect their efforts around benefits realisation?
 This definition is wrong, should be ignored and hopefully one day all such definitions will be abandoned.
 Either that or the definition seemingly implies that Benefits Realisation is not applicable to the NHS and similar organisations.

-Note 2: Since 2005, we have seen and analysed the actual benefits relation plans (using real projects from their business) of well over one hundred project teams, in workshops and training courses.
+- Note 2: Since 2005, we have seen and analysed the actual benefits relation plans (using real projects from their business) of well over one hundred project teams, in workshops and training courses.
 This demonstrates very consistently that maturity around this topic is very low, and that people (project teams and stakeholders) do not find this something that is easy to do.
 Click on the above video for more information.